Synthetixio/synthetix/docs/contracts/index.md

     * Solidity syntax highlighting.
     * Links to etherscan and addresses.
     * Fix inheritance hierarchy and references.
+    * List inherited fields and methods in a collapsible details panel in the inheritance section.
     * Check consistency with dev docs and docstrings
     * Related contracts
     * Enhance Contract Mapper: Command line args etc. Look for calls out to other contracts in function bodies.